QafooLabs/php-refactoring-browser/README.md

 * Generating patches for refactorings before applying them allows to easily verify the operation yourself or sending it to a colleague.
 * The libaries (see above) to build such a tool are available, so why not do it.
+* The project is an academic of sorts as well, as you can see in the Design Goals we try to be very strict about the Ports and Adapters architecture and a Domain Driven Design.

 ## Refactorings